top of page

 Though the question of taxation is frequently raised by critics of the church, one could argue that imposing the concept on any religion is flawed and could do far more damage than the current exemption setup.
 You see, Religion is already very loud in American politics.
 Their powerful lobbyists have very clear-cut agendas designed to attack the laic structure.
 As things stand, however, these crusaders cannot be formally represented in the government.
 Thankfully, pursuits like their abstinence-based 'good works' — meant to debilitate society — are still not unanimously endorsed by the democracy they seek to destroy.
 Yet change is on the horizon: recently manifest in socially subversive Executive Orders and deliberately laxed federal oversight of conservative-state bills [2] [more here].

-So suppose we did tax the churches.
+So suppose we did tax the churches

-Second.
-Would fishing from the donation basket not render the government complicit in the misery that religious institutions inflict on their throngs?
 In democracies, taxation traditionally serves as a marker of legitimacy for businesses.
 While the degree of sacred wickedness varies from faith to faith, were that standard ever applied to churches, the United States would earn the 'brand of accomplice' to Religion’s exploitative teachings and practices.
 Granted, legal-loot collected from weapon manufacturers could also be considered wrong by that measure, but, as bizarre as it sounds, tanks are ballistic tools, not an ideology.
 Critically, one's projectiles will rust faster than the other's dogma.

 “[...]
 Technology isn't intrinsically good or evil; it's how it's used.
 Like the death ray.”
 [5]

-— Professor Hubert Farnsworth, Futurama, August 5th, 3010 A.D.
+Professor Hubert Farnsworth, Futurama, August 5th, 3010 A.D.

 Generally, organized religions, on the other hand, are splintered communities for whom the principles of democracy are antithetical to their faith.
 Indeed, deep down, the Christian Right finds more common ground with fascism than liberalism, bordering on the synonymous.
 So mull over how immoral it would be to include these outfits of mystics in the decision-making process once their tax exemptions are lifted.